Sheinbaum left the Mexican industry unprotected against U.S. tariffs

 Sheinbaum's government insists on its supposed transparency and denies that Mexico serves as a bridge for Chinese steel in the U.S.

-However, the reality is that the government still doesn't offer concrete solutions, relying on negotiations that could extend indefinitely without achieving real benefits for the Mexican industry.
+However, the reality is that the government continues to offer no concrete solutions, relying on negotiations that could extend indefinitely without achieving real benefits for the Mexican industry.

 April 2 remains marked as the deadline for a reaction from Mexico.
 However, the lack of an immediate response exposes the absence of leadership and economic vision in Sheinbaum's government.